 What’s a 301 redirect?

 It’s a line of code that tells your website server to send the old traffic to the new location.
-It’s a simple fix, and should take just a few minutes to set up:
+It’s a simple fix, and should take just a few minutes to set up.
+Here are two easy options:

 1. Activate the “Simple 301 Redirect” WordPress Plugin